pongpisit/cloudflare-workers-qbr-workshop/docs/06-photo-gallery.md

 1. In the same **Bindings** tab, click **Add binding** again
 2. A modal will appear showing all binding types
 3. Click **D1 database** option
+4. Click **Add binding** button again at bottom right
-4. A form titled "Add a D1 database binding" will appear with two fields:
+5. A form titled "Add a D1 database binding" will appear with two fields:
    - **Variable name**: Enter `MY_PHOTOS_DB`
-     - (This is the name used to refer to this binding in your code)
    - **D1 database**: Click dropdown and select `workshop-db` (from Module 5)
-     - (This is the D1 database this binding is connected to)
-5. Click **Deploy** button to save and apply
+6. Click **Deploy** button to save and apply
-6. You'll see the second binding appear in "Connected Bindings"
+7. You'll see the second binding appear in "Connected Bindings"

 Now you have both bindings configured:
 - `BUCKET` → `photo-gallery` R2 bucket